-- Arctic wolves have short muzzles and small ears as compared to other subspecies of grey wolf.
+- Arctic wolves have short muzzles and small ears as compared to other subspecies of grey wolves.

 Coat Color and Thick Fur

-- Arctic wolves have white or light grey coat color, which provides them excellent camouflage.
+- Arctic wolves have white or light grey coat colors, which provides them with excellent camouflage.

 - They also have a double layer of fur; an inner layer of fine and soft hair and an outer layer of thick long hair.